Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 You don’t need to be Catholic to quench your cultural and spiritual thirst at this lovely retreat.
 But for those who follow the religion, the lovely Italian town of Assisi is an important place.
 That’s because it’s here where St Francis, the venerable saint and founder of the Franciscan movement in the early 1200s, once lived, prayed, and of course meditated in silence.

 Besides God and spirituality, there’s plenty to reflect on here.
-The Assisi Retreat Home & Hermitage within 25 acres of farmland surrounding the Umbrian countryside, bringing nature into the fore.
-This resort will give you piece of mind and take comfort in the centuries-old farmhouse with four guest rooms, where each guest can have a private bedroom with en suite bathroom.
+The Assisi Retreat Home & Hermitage, set in 25 acres of farmland surrounding the Umbrian countryside, brings nature to the fore.
+This resort will give you peace of mind.
+Each guest has a private bedroom with en suite bathroom.
+Privacy is valued!

 Retreats are conducted in English, and a kitchen space is provided to prepare your own meals.
 The programme offers six day five night meditation retreats for a period of one to three weeks.

-This retreat was dubbed one of the Top Ten Silent Retreats by Travel & Leisure Magazine in 2008 and again by CNN in 2011, and it was even praised by Pope John Paul II, who visited in 2002.
+This retreat was dubbed one of the Top Ten Silent Retreats by Travel & Leisure Magazine in 2008. and again by CNN in 2011, Pope John Paul II, who visited in 2002, even loved it!

 4. Bali Silent Retreat

-If you adore the beautiful East, you’ll love the Bali Silent Retreat, which is way more than a mere yoga and meditation centre.
-This is a comprehensive restoration and inspirational sanctuary for you to take-a-time-out from the demands of busy complicated lifestyles.
+If you adore the beautiful East, you’ll love the Bali Silent Retreat.
+This is way more than a mere yoga and meditation centre.
+It’s a comprehensive restoration and inspirational sanctuary for you to take a-time-out from the demands of busy modern life.

-Everything here is sustainable: the centre includes solar electricity, water distilling, herb drying and it catches rainwater from the roof.
-Food is naturally organic, and you may enjoy the two daily vegetarian buffets that tribute Slow Food certified recipes, prepared by ‘Garden to Table’ chefs.
-Even your sleep will be eco-friendly, since all linens are 100% cotton and the furniture in the rooms is constructed of recycled timbers by indigenous architectures.
+Everything here is sustainable.
+The centre includes solar electricity, water distilling, herb drying, and catches rainwater from the roof.
+Food is naturally organic.
+You’ll love the two daily vegetarian buffets that tribute Slow Food certified recipes.
+Even your sleep will be eco-friendly, since all linens are 100% cotton and recycled timber forms the structure for each room.

 5. Gaia House